-Section 7.7 Exit Interview
+Section 7.6 Exit Interview

-Upon separation from the RTA, every employee will participate in an exit interview.
+Upon separation from the RTA, every employee will be asked to participate in an exit interview.
 This gives both the employee and the RTA an opportunity to discuss the reasons the employee is leaving and the employment relationship.
 Management is always anxious to receive constructive comments on its business operations and the satisfaction of employees.
 The exit interview provides this opportunity.